 These aren't just links to files or app store pages.
-The VyprVPN website also gives you useful details on each app, including supported protocols, the minimum operating system, and even a full changelog.
+The VyprVPN website also gives you useful details on each app, including supported protocols, the minimum operating system version, and even a changelog.
 That's more interesting and useful than it might sound, as even if you've no development knowledge at all, you can look at something like the Android changelog and get a feel for how often the app has been improved, and when major new features have been added.

 Client setup is straightforward, and follows more or less the same process for every other VPN app you've ever installed.
 Download and run the file, or find and install the app, follow the instructions, enter your username and password when you're prompted, and essentially, you're ready to go.

 Experienced users should find it easy to set up other devices manually.
 The Android app is available as a plain APK file, for instance.
 The OpenVPN configuration files are also just a click or two away.
 These don't give you the control you'll often get with other VPNs, so for example there's no configuration wizard, and no choice of UDP or TCP connections.
 But they are at least sensibly named.
 VyprVPN's Singapore.ovpn looks far more straightforward on a server list than NordVPN's sg26.nordvpn.com.udp.ovpn, for instance.

 If you need some assistance, the website has more than 50 tutorials to help you manually set up the service on Chromebooks, Linux, Synology NAS, OpenELEC, Android TV, Apple TV, and via DD-WRT, AsusWRT, OpenWRT and more.